vishhnu-17/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

-# EX 1  Find and display the priority of the operator in the given Postfix expression
+# EX 1 Display operator precedence in the infix expression.
 ## DATE:
 ## AIM:
 To write a C program to find and display the priority of the operator in the given Postfix expression